bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/DOM-standard.md

 To queue a tree mutation record for target with addedNodes, removedNodes, previousSibling, and nextSibling, run these steps:

 1. Assert: either addedNodes or removedNodes [is not empty](https://infra.spec.whatwg.org/#list-is-empty).
-2. [Queue a mutation record](https://dom.spec.whatwg.org/#queue-a-mutation-record) of “`childList`” for target with null, null, null, addedNodes, removedNodes, previousSibling, and nextSibling.
+2. [Queue a mutation record](https://dom.spec.whatwg.org/#queue-a-mutation-record) of "`childList`” for target with null, null, null, addedNodes, removedNodes, previousSibling, and nextSibling.

 #### 4.3.3.
 Interface `[MutationRecord](https://dom.spec.whatwg.org/#mutationrecord)`[](https://dom.spec.whatwg.org/#interface-mutationrecord)